Menu

 • Overall, clothing is stylish, and many will dress elegantly and extravagantly.
 People wear jeans during the day, but they are well-kept and fitted.
 Dress modestly in churches, with shoulders and torso covered.
 Formal attire is expected in specific social settings, including evening Casino de Monte Carlo visits.

 • Monaco is a tiny country.
 As a result, driving is standard city driving.
-It can be slow to get around.
-Roads are clean and easy to navigate.
+It can be slow to get around, but the roads are clean and easy to navigate.

 • Overall, Monaco has one of the highest living standards in the world.
 Differences in social stratification are not immediately apparent.